AP-IT-GH/eindproject-Studentaccount456/Documentation/1. Initialisation/README.md

 \
 Notes:

-- With the OpenXR Plugin package you might get a pop-up asking to activate the native backends.
+- With the Oculus XR Plugin package you might get a pop-up asking to activate the native backends.
 Press Yes
 - With the XR Interaction Toolkit package you might get a pop-up on which the message itself explains that you have to press no. (For newly installed projects press no)
 - XR Plugin Management may be installed but not show up in the "in project tab".
 It should show it's installed in the unity registry though.